Buyer Frequently Asked Questions

 Is anyone turned away?

 We have never turned anyone away.
-There is generally a huge amount of people in the first 3 to 4 hours.
-Due to Fire Regulation, we need to hold the line until some people clear out before allowing more in.
-Last year, early on the 1st day, there was rarely any wait to get in.
-The year before there was a long line.
-Both years had no line after 4 hours.
+There has generally been a huge amount of people in the first 3 to 4 hours.
+Due to Fire Regulations, we needed to hold the line until some people cleared out before allowing more in.
+Three years ago, early on the 1st day, there was rarely any wait to get in.
+The year before and last year, even with a signup queue, there was a long line.
+Both years had a small line after 4 hours.
 We had about 4,000 people (not counting children) last year on the first day with 2,000 in the first 3 hours.
-This year is the first in a long long time that we are opening on Saturday, my guess is that a lot of folk will be there at opening but...
+This year, we have again implemented an entry signup queue so we can spread our customers more evenly in the hours available.

 How does the 1st Tracks work?